mlouward/TransatelTestTool-ADB_ID/README.md

 * **MTC**

-Performs an MTC between phones A and B. A calls B, B answers and A hangs up after detecting B has answered + the time entered by the user.
+Performs an MTC between phones A and B. A calls B, B answers after the time entered in the Duration field, and A hangs up after detecting B has answered + 10 seconds.
-1 sec delay between consecutive calls and before picking up.
+1 sec delay between consecutive calls.
 A and B must be plugged in **and written** in simInfos.csv.

 (*note*: the user-chosen duration begins **once phone B picks up the call**).